-Conference services may resume scheduling events on a limited basis in accordance with CDC and state guidance.
+Beginning May 17, 2021, the University will gradually Increase the types of activities allowed on our campuses.
+For example, Conference services will resume scheduling events for external groups in accordance with CDC and state guidance.
 Conference services will consider bookings where possible to utilize low traffic areas and will schedule events during off-peak hours to reduce density in campus spaces and mitigate the risk of exposure to COVID-19 for the UNE community.
 Signage has been placed throughout the campuses to inform the general public of temporarily restricted access to UNE facilities.